lexik/LexikMonologBrowserBundle/README.md

 # Created table monolog_entries for Doctrine Monolog connection
 ```

-Next, you can configure Monolog to use the Doctrine DBAL handler:
+Then, you can configure Monolog to use the Doctrine DBAL handler:

 ``` yaml
 # app/config/config_prod.yml # or any env